MalteHerrmann/changelog-utils/README.md

 Usage: clu <COMMAND>

 Commands:
-  fix     Applies all possible auto-fixes to the changelog lint    Checks if the changelog contents adhere to the defined rules init    Initializes the changelog configuration in the current directory config  Adjust the changelog configuration like allowed categories, change types or other help    Print this message or the help of the given subcommand(s)
+  add      Adds a new entry to the unreleased section of the changelog fix      Applies all possible auto-fixes to the changelog lint     Checks if the changelog contents adhere to the defined rules init     Initializes the changelog configuration in the current directory config   Adjust the changelog configuration like allowed categories, change types or other release  Turns the Unreleased section into a new release with the given version help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help